 Post-termination covenants not to solicit or not to deal with customers are subject to the same rules.
 The same applies to post-termination covenants not to solicit employees in favour of the employee bound by the covenant, whereas such covenants are not subject to the foregoing rules and enforceable if they prohibit solicitation only in favour of such an employee's new employer or any other third party.
-Whether the aforementioned rules apply to covenants not to solicit suppliers has not yet been decided by the labour courts.
+Whether the aforementioned rules apply to covenants not to solicit or not to deal with suppliers, has not yet been decided by the courts.